kurohige/AnotherBookmarkManager/README.md

 ##### Adding to these technologies is worth mentioning the usage of a *docker compose* htat stores the database and runs locally on my machine.

+##### In the Models folders you should be able to locate the classes that make up the API request for get and set.
+##### while the Data folder contains the 2 database context that are used to post and get the data from the folder and the bookmark objects.
+##### The controllers folders has the entire Api mapped down for each request, along with the routes as requested in the assignment.